loganmarchione/loganmarchione.com/content/privacy.md

 - Plausible uses JavaScript for the tracking tag.
 Because of this, you can use [uBlock Origin](https://github.com/gorhill/uBlock), [NoScript](http://noscript.net/), or [Ghostery](https://www.ghostery.com/en/download) to block JavaScript on my site (this might make some pages display/behave in unintended ways).
 - Plausible is [open source](https://plausible.io/open-source-website-analytics) with their code available on [GitHub](https://github.com/plausible/analytics/).

+## Ads/sponsorship

+As-of 2022-02-07, I am a verified [Brave Creator](https://creators.brave.com/).
+If you use the [Brave browser](https://brave.com/), you can send me a tip in [BAT](https://basicattentiontoken.org/).
+Being part of the Brave Creator program doesn't inject anything into the traffic between my site and your browser, it simply gives you the option to send me BAT (and if you're not using Brave, none of this applies to you).

+I don't accept sponsors or free items in exchange for review.
 # Contact

 If there’s anything else you’d like to know about how I use your information or the security of this site, please [contact](/contact) me.